Apple File System: Performance on hard disk drives

 Enumerating files, and any inode metadata in general, is much slower on APFS when it is located on a hard disk drive (HDD).
 This is because instead of storing metadata at a fixed location like HFS+ does, APFS stores them alongside the actual file data.
 On SSDs, this fragmentation of metadata is inconsequential due to their lack of moving parts, but on HDDs, it leads to substantial performance degradation as the drive's read/write heads must physically seek out scattered data fragments.

 Besides that, a key feature of APFS is "copy-on-write," which allows for rapid file duplication by creating references to the original data rather than copying it outright.
 This feature enables functionalities like snapshots and quick file copies.
-However, when files are modified after being copied, APFS creates new extents (data blocks) for the changes, leading to more fragmentation over time.
+When files are modified after being copied, APFS creates new extents (data blocks) for the changes, leading to more fragmentation over time.
 This issue is exacerbated with applications like Time Machine, which creates multiple versions of files, further increasing fragmentation and slowing performance.
 As a result, APFS is generally not recommended for use on HDDs, particularly for workloads involving frequent file modifications, copying, or snapshot usage.